rhodem-labs/mlua-luau/README.md

 [Benchmarks]: https://github.com/khvzak/script-bench-rs
 [FAQ]: FAQ.md

-`mlua` is a set of bindings to the [Lua](https://www.lua.org) programming language for Rust with a goal to provide a _safe_ (as much as possible), high level, easy to use, practical and flexible API.
+`ulua` is a set of bindings to the [Lua](https://www.lua.org) programming language for Rust with a goal to provide a _safe_ (as much as possible), high level, easy to use, practical and flexible API.

 `ulua` is tested on Windows/macOS/Linux including module mode in [GitHub Actions] on `x86_64` platforms and cross-compilation to `aarch64` (other targets are also supported).